edemaine/slack-backup/README.md

 7. Assuming you're using the User Token, be sure that you have been added to all private channels that you want to backup.
 (Even admins/owners cannot see all private channels in the channel list; they need to be invited.)
+   If you're using the Bot User Token, you probably need to invite the bot to all desired channels.
 8. I recommend also running an
    [official Slack export of workspace data](https://slack.com/help/articles/201658943-Export-your-workspace-data).
    In JSON files containing file uploads, you'll see URLs ending with